§ Verifiable Dossiers

 § Mitigation Strategies for Unwanted Correlation

-Where privacy is a requirement, implementers SHOULD employ strategies to mitigate these correlation vectors.
-For the Citation Signer AID: The AID used for signing transactional messages (the kid in VVP) often represents automated software rather than a legal entity.
-This AID can be rotated frequently without affecting the long-lived AID of the dossier issuer.
-Furthermore, a service provider signing on behalf of many clients can maintain a pool of AIDs, using different ones for different clients or transactions to provide a degree of herd privacy and break correlation.1
+For the citation signer AID: the AID used for signing transactional messages can be rotated frequently without affecting the long-lived AID of the dossier issuer.
+Furthermore, a service provider signing on behalf of many clients can maintain a pool of AIDs to provide herd privacy and break correlation.

 § Contractually Protected Disclosure